-We believe that the best model for producing high quality teachers is based on working in partnership with schools and Early Years settings.
-This partnership relies on the involvement of school based professionals in the selection and training of students.
+We believe that the best model for producing high-quality teachers is based on working in partnership with schools and Early Years settings.
+This partnership relies on the involvement of school-based professionals in the selection and training of students.
 A balance of academic study and practical placement experience is delivered on a variety of teacher training programmes at both Undergraduate and Postgraduate level.
 School and educational settings play a major part in our Initial Teacher Training programmes by providing a range of assessed and non-assessed placements which enhance the Provision offered to our students.
 This, in turn, enriches the life of the schools participating in the partnership.

-The continuing improvement of pupil attainment and the well-being of children are at the heart of this Partnership, and inform all aspects of the training of students to become qualified teachers.
+The continuing improvement of pupil attainment and the well-being of children are at the heart of this Partnership and inform all aspects of the training of students to become qualified teachers.

 The Partnership has a commitment to ensuring students are provided with the preparation which ensures that they evolve into good and outstanding professionals.
 This outcome is achieved through the distinctive roles and responsibilities across the partnership in both schools and the university.
-The close working relationship between University of Cumbria, University Partnership Tutors (UPT’s) and teachers provides an environment for the exchange of ideas that informs practice across the partnership.
+The close working relationship between the University of Cumbria, University Partnership Tutors (UPT’s), and teachers provides an environment for the exchange of ideas that informs practice across the partnership.

-Out Partnership Vision: Aspirational training to achieve inspirational teachers with pupils’ learning and well-being at the heart of our partnership
+Out Partnership Vision: Aspirational training to achieve inspirational teachers with pupils’ learning and well-being at the heart of our partnership.

-Selection and Deselection Principles:
+Selection & Deselection

 School / Setting Selection